 Community Eligibility Provision

 Community Eligibility is a provision that helps schools and districts in high poverty communities meet eligibility to serve no-cost lunches and breakfasts to all their students.
-Interested schools and districts must apply for Community Eligibility through the Ohio Department of Education, Office for Child Nutrition.
+Interested schools and districts must apply for Community Eligibility through the Ohio Department of Education, Office of Integrated Student Supports.
 Call 1-800-808-6325 to ask questions.

-School food authorities interested in participating in the Community Eligibility Provision or CEP (formerly Community Eligibility Option or CEO) for one or more schools must complete the participation form and eligibility worksheet (below) and submit them to Diane Schneider by August 31, 2014.
-Forms may be faxed to 614-752-7613 or emailed to email@example.com.
+School food authorities interested in participating in the Community Eligibility Provision or CEP (formerly Community Eligibility Option or CEO) for one or more schools must complete the participation form and eligibility worksheet (below) and submit them to the Office of Integrated Student Supports by June 30, 2018.
+Email the completed forms to Sarina Wilks, Community Eligibility Provision Coordinator, at Sarina.Wilks@education.ohio.gov.

 LEAS that have elected to participate in CEP for at least one site must notify households of children attending the CEP school(s) of CEP participation in the 2014-2015 school year.
 LEAs may use this sample household letter to serve as the required notification.